sefeoglu/adversarial_examples_parseval_net/README.md

 ### Aim

 Using adversarial examples, the project aims to improve the robustness and accuracy of a machine learning model which detects the eye-states against small perturbation of an image and to solve the misclassification problem caused by natural transformation.

-### Motivation and Problem Setting

-The safe control between vehicle and driver is a significant prerequisite for automated driving whether the driver is able to take control can be evaluated using eye state detection.
-It is important that such systems are robust against changing real-world conditions like lighting and natural transformation.
-These real-world conditions, which might not be aware of humans, lead to fooling a machine learning or deep learning model.
-Deep neural networks which are the kind of machine learning models that have recently resulted in dramatic performance improvements in a wide range of applications are vulnerable to tiny perturbations of their inputs (images).
-This leads to misclassification problems, namely error in the accuracy of the model.
-Adversarial examples are specialized inputs created with the purpose of confusing a neural network, resulting in the misclassification of a given input.
-These notorious inputs are indistinguishable to the human eye, but cause the network to fail to identify the contents of the image.
-Additionally, the aim of adversarial examples is to disturbed the well-trained machine learning model.
-However, small adversarial perturbation should not result in a significant impact on the out of the model for a trained and robust machine learning model.
-Consequently, generating adversarial perturbation as negative training examples can improve the robustness of the model.

-Concerning our dataset, images of eyes consist of various eye-states which are labeled as open, partially open, closed, and not visible.
-Natural transformations like the angle of input images, viewpoints might lead to misclassification problems in machine learning models.
-The machine learning model has sensitive measurement to decide the eye-states, so a small perturbation of an image fools the deep learning model.

 ### Methodologies

 * Develop Wide Residual Network and Parseval Network